vercel/swr/README.md

 ### Multiple Arguments

-In some scenarios, it's useful pass multiple arguments (can be any value or object) to the `fetcher` function.
+In some scenarios, it's useful to pass multiple arguments (can be any value or object) to the `fetcher` function.
 For example:

 ```js
 useSWR('/api/user', url => fetchWithToken(url, token))